sandialabs/NuMAD/docs/user/fea.rst

 ..
 Note::
     Note the ``x3`` value that is zero corresponds to the reference surface in the shell model.

-In this example the shell offset in ANSYS was set to ``“BOT”`` so the zero appears the end:
+In this example the shell offset in ANSYS was set to ``BOT`` so the zero appears the end:

 .. _localFieldsDataExplanationFigure:
 .. figure:: /_static/images/localFieldsDataExplanationFigure.png